WaniKani/C-Sharp-API-Client/Readme.txt

-C-Sharp-API-Client
+## C-Sharp-API-Client
 This is a simple API Client for WaniKani to speed up projects written in .NET Current API version is 1.1

+Copyright (c) 2012, Daniel Widegren
+All code is licensed under the MIT License, Please read License.txt for more information.

-How to use:
+## How to use:
 Include the dll or code into your project.

-To create a client.
+#### To create a client.
 var client = new WaniKaniClient("theApiKey");

-To get the latest study queue Information var studyQueue = client.StudyQueue();
+#### To get the latest study queue Information
+var studyQueue = client.StudyQueue();

-With that you can example see how many reviews you got left.
+#### With that you can example see how many reviews you got left.
 Console.WriteLine("You have {0} reviews and {1} new lessons.", studyQueue.ReviewsAvailable, studyQueue.LessonsAvailable);

 The API got full XML documentation for every public method and pretty self explained.